 Rej’s work has appeared in The Washington Quarterly (thrice), the US Army War College’s online journal War Room, War on the Rocks, The Interpreter, Africa Portal, The Diplomat Magazine, National Interest (online), Journal of Physics: A and Contemporary Mathematics, among other publications.

 Rej has also published in virtually all major Indian English-language media outlets, including Times of India, Hindustan Times, Hindu, Firstpost, and Open.
-Rej (or his writings) have been quoted by the Economist, Reuters, Voice of America, CNBC, The Nation, The Australian, China Global Television Network, Deutsche Welle and Dawn, among others.
+Rej has been quoted by the Economist, Reuters, Voice of America, CNBC, The Nation, The Australian, China Global Television Network, Deutsche Welle and Dawn, among others.
 He has also been interviewed for the United States Senate India Caucus by the National Bureau of Asian Research.

 Rej’s public policy work has also involved developing and hosting strategic tabletop exercises involving a cross section of stakeholders.
 He has participated in a variety of Track 1.5 and Track 2 diplomatic dialogues, and has provided policy inputs to the Government of India.
 Rej has lectured at the Indian Army’s Directorate of Military Intelligence, the Indian Air Force’s College of Air Warfare, the Indian Ministry of External Affairs’ Foreign Service Institute, and at numerous academic and policy fora on security and scientific issues across Asia, Europe, and North America.